otvin/raytracer3/README.md

 * _torus_demo2.ppm_ - showing a classic kid's ring stack toy
 * _spheres_demo.ppm_ - The final project from mpraytracer, implemented here.
 Shows depth of field, "sky" background, and fuzz on the metal (which is subtle)

+* _lamp_demo2.ppm_ - demo scene I created trying to get a volumeteric (dust) to be rendered in the scene.
 While not included in the print copy, Jamis Buck posted details for the scenes shown in the book for chapters 11-14 and 16 on-line.
 Links can be found in demoscenes.py.

 ![chap11_demo.ppm](saved_renders/chap11_demo.png)